sensel/morph-docs/docs/morph.md

 ### Switch Pairing

-Once you have un-paired the Morph, you don’t need to power down and up again to pair to a different device.
+Once you have un-paired the Morph from the computer, you will need to enter pairing mode again.

-* Double click the power button.
+* While the Morph is on and the blue light is on, double click the power button.
 The Morph lights should flash again and the blue LED will turn on after three seconds.
 * Click the "pair" button in your new computer's control panel.
 * The Morph will be paired to your new device.